Follow Us:

 • Identifies PMCF requirements from PMS data;

-While developing a post market surveillance report, it is essential to evaluate the product technology in connection to the manufacturer and the marketplace of similar devices.
+While developing a Post market surveillance report, it is essential to evaluate the product technology in connection to the manufacturer and the marketplace of similar devices.
 There may be a lack of awareness of the patient population and the complexity of the device state among new technology makers.

 The scope and goal of post market surveillance within the European Union are meticulously spelled forth in (Definition 60) Article 2 of the EU Medical Devices Regulation (MDR 2017/745), since the regulations applicable to medical devices have changed and grown substantially.